-Mobility scooter (and powered wheelchair) policy for properties with shared communal areas
+Mobility Scooter (& powered wheelchairs) Policy for properties with shared communal areas

-Policy ref: Mobility scooter
+Policy ref: Mobility Scooter

-Policy author /holder Head of Older Persons and Learning Disabilities
+Policy author /holder Head of OP & Learning Disabilities

 Date approved: 28 May 2019

-Approved by: Business review
+Approved by: Business Review

 Effective date: 29 May 2019 updated January 2023

-Review date: 1 September 2023
+Review date: 1 December 2024

-Purpose and anticipated outcomes
+1 Purpose and anticipated outcomes

-- 1.1 The number of mobility scooters has increased dramatically in recent years.
-For people living with medical conditions or disabilities which limit mobility, mobility scooters have increased personal independence and reduced dependency on others. - 1.2 The rise in mobility scooter users has resulted in a number of challenges for housing providers, particularly when mobility scooters are needed in buildings with communal areas which were built some years ago and were not designed for mobility scooters. - 1.3 This policy aims to balance the needs and aspirations of residents to keep mobility scooters and powered wheelchairs, alongside LiveWest's duty to maintain a safe living/working environment for residents, colleagues, contractors and visitors particularly in relation to potential fire risks. - 1.4 The use of mobility scooters can create a potential significant fire and safety risks.
-These risks can include: - Collisions with vehicles, buildings and people. - Trip hazards from inappropriate storage. - Obstructing and blocking fire escape routes. - Defective batteries or chargers, which give off toxic fumes, and lead to a mobility scooter catching fire. - 1.5 This policy sets out how LiveWest will consider requests from residents to keep mobility scooters, and the factors determining whether permission is granted or refused.
+- 1.1 The number of mobility scooters have increased dramatically in recent years and for many older people, particularly those with medical conditions or disabilities which limits mobility, they have increased personal independence and reduced dependency on others. - 1.2 The rise in mobility users has resulted in a number of challenges for housing providers, especially those living in designated blocks for older people or in buildings with communal areas which were built some years ago and were not designed for mobility scooters. - 1.3 This policy aims to balance the needs and aspirations of residents to keep mobility scooters and powered wheelchairs alongside LiveWest's duties to maintain a safe living/working environment for residents, staff, contractors and visitors, particularly in relation to potential fire risks. - 1.4 The use of mobility scooters can create a potential significant fire and safety risks.
+The risks can include: - collisions with vehicles, buildings and people - trip hazards from inappropriate storage - obstructing and blocking fire escape routes - defective batteries or chargers, giving off toxic smoke and fumes and lead to a mobility scooter catching fire. - 1.5 This policy sets out how LiveWest will consider requests from residents to keep mobility scooters, and the factors to take into account when granting or refusing permission.
 It will also outline how LiveWest will look to address the need for adequate mobility storage and charging facilities that benefit the most residents in the safest way.

-1.6 The policy recognises the value of mobility scooters to residents in maintaining their independence.
-At the same time, LiveWest has duties to ensure high standards of health and safety within properties with shared communal areas, and in ensuring that owners of powered vehicles understand their responsibilities to others.
-It is therefore important that all new lettings take into account an applicant's need, or potential future need, for a mobility scooter, and the facilities available for storage and charging of the mobility scooter.
+1.6 The policy recognises the value of mobility scooters and powered wheelchairs to residents in maintaining their independence.
+At the same time, LiveWest has duties to ensure high standards of health and safety within properties having shared communal areas and in ensuring that owners of powered vehicles understand their responsibilities to others.
+It is therefore important that all new lettings take into account an applicant's need or potential future need for a mobility scooter and the facilities available for storage and charging.